UKHomeOffice/dq-nats-sftp-python/README.md

 [![Docker Repository on Quay](https://quay.io/repository/ukhomeofficedigital/dq-nats-sftp-python/status "Docker Repository on Quay")](https://quay.io/repository/ukhomeofficedigital/dq-nats-sftp-python)

-A collection of Docker containers running a data pipeline.
-Tasks include:
+A Docker container that runs the following Tasks:
 - SFTP LIST files
 - SFTP GET from a remote SFTP server
 - Running virus check on each file pulled from SFTP by sending them to ClamAV API